 Why?
 Because they weren’t able to rescue the being/person in question in the original story, so they are compensating for the rest of eternity.

 Ooohhhhhhh!!!!
 Very good answer!
 Just as a point of interest, do you know how many dogs I had at one time?
 Three.
 All strays.
 Do you want to know how many cats I’ve taken care of because people needed someone to take care of their cats?
 Six.
 Oh, and “thanked”?
 Was I thanked?
 I don’t think so!
 Do you know why?
 Because the “people” left their cats with me for so long that I was shocked when they came for them!
-Was I paid to take care of these animals?
+Was I paid to take care of them?
 Of course not!
 So, coming for the cats became a trauma for everyone instead of a “thank you”.
 Do you want to know what happens when I say “No”?

 I’m going to keep that in mind next time I need someone to take care of my cat.

 Oh, and for heaven’s sake, pleeeeeze buy Mati’s book, Beyond the Veil of Delusions…Amazon has it.
 Thank you!
 Bye, Mati!